4 Ways Predictive Marketing Can Guide Customer Purchases

 • The types of content customers prefer to see

 Predictive marketing enables businesses to cater to unique customers by showing them what they want to see when they want to see it.
-Customers now expect personalization as more companies embrace predictions.
-73% of consumers expect businesses to understand their unique needs, making targeted suggestions a win-win for retailers and customers alike.
+Customers now expect personalization as more companies embrace predictions. expect businesses to understand their unique needs, making targeted suggestions a win-win for retailers and customers alike.

 How predictive marketing works